H1k1r1/Leland-Model-with-Discrete-Rehedging/README.md

 - Blue (frequent): concentrated in the 2-4 cost range (narrow, stable distribution)
 - Orange (infrequent): Wide tail, peak at 0-1% (rare but major events)

-This confirms that with frequent hedging, costs ** are distributed more evenly**, which is important for risk planning.
+This confirms that with frequent hedging, costs are distributed more evenly, which is important for risk planning.

 ### Fig. 3.
 Volatility vs costs

-The graph "Realized Volatility vs Transaction Costs" shows **the absence of a clear pattern**: green bars (low cost) and red (high cost) overlap, which corresponds to p-value = 0.579 (Hypothesis 2).
+The graph "Realized Volatility vs Transaction Costs" shows the absence of a clear pattern: green bars (low cost) and red (high cost) overlap, which corresponds to p-value = 0.579 (Hypothesis 2).

 ### Fig. 4.
 Costs vs curtosis (H3)